Saturday, 20 March 2021

 Authors' Note:

-Requests from many health professionals and layfolks as well have come to fruition; there are now two followup posts continuing this theme that you can easily access.
-Click HERE for part #2.
+Requests from many health professionals, and layfolks as well, have come to fruition; there is now another followup post continuing this theme that you can easily access.
+Click HERE for part #3 of 'Patients and their Maladies'

 Here's a LIST OF LINKS to collections of intriguing poems (over 160 of these!) on medical/dental topics that can now be found on various posts.